Septic System Cesspool Enforcement

 The Township has been divided into four separate “districts”.
 Residences in the fourth district received letters in January 2017 and the first again in 2018 and so on and so on.
 Those with septic systems that do not have a 24” inside diameter clean-out pipe will be required to have one installed.
 This will enable the septic hauler to clean out the tank more efficiently and thoroughly.

 Once the tank has been pumped by a licensed pumper/hauler, they must fill out a “manifest report”, which needs to be provided to the Township within 30 days of the date pumped.
-Note: If your tank has been pumped within one year of the time you receive your pumping notice, you can provide written proof of such pumping and will not be required to pump that year.

 If your home is served by a cesspool, you have the option to have the Sewage Enforcement Officer, Keith Hunnings, do a visual inspection of your area rather than pumping the cesspool.